kartof0nix/oioioi-submit/README.md

 Basic ussage:
 1. Configure the tool using `./submit.py -i`.
 This command will ask you for basic info : oioioi adress, username and password.
 The info will be saved in `.oioioi-submit-config` in your home directory.
 If you wish not to store your credentials in a file, leve them empty and you will be prompted during submission.
-2. Submit a solution using `./submit.py -t <task_code> [file to submit]`
+2. Submit a solution using `./submit.py -t <problem_code> [file to submit]`

-Task codes are displayed in the first column in problem list.
+Problem codes are displayed in the first column in problem list.
 You can also acces them by writing an invalid one - the script will print a list of problems and their codes.